-USING OUTPUT BUFFERING TO ENHANCE BANDWIDTH AND INCREASE RELIABILITY
+USING OUTPUT BUFFERING TO ENHANCE BANDWIDTH AND INCREASE REBIABILITY

-The LMH6583 crosspoint switch can offer enhanced bandwidth and reliability with the use of external buffers on the outputs.
-The bandwidth is increased by unloading the outputs and driving a higher impedance.
-The 1 k $\Omega$ load resistor was chosen to provide the best performance on our evaluation board.
+The LMH6580/LMH6581 crosspoint switch can offer enhanced bandwidth and reliability with the use of external buffers on the outputs.
+The bandwidth is increased by unloading the outputs and driving the high impedance of an external buffer.
 See the Frequency Response 1 k $\Omega$ Load curve in the Typical Performance section for an example of bandwidth achieved with less loading on the outputs.
-For this technique to provide maximum benefit a very high speed amplifier such as the LMH6703 should be used, as shown in Figure 6 .
+For this technique to provide maximum benefit a very high speed amplifier such as the LMH6703 should be used.
+As shown in Figure 6 the resistor RI is placed between the crosspoint output and the buffer amplifier.
+This resistor will provide a load for the crosspoint output buffer and reduce peaking caused by the buffer input capacitance.
+A recommended value for $R{l}$ is 500 $\Omega$ to 1000 $\Omega$ .
+Higher values of $R{l}$ will give higher bandwidth, but also higher peaking.
+The optimum value of R, will depend greatly on board layout and the input capacitance of the buffer amplifier.

-Besides offering enhanced bandwidth performance using an external buffer provides for greater system reliability.
+Besides offering enhanced bandwidth performance using an external buffer provides greater system reliability.
 The first advantage is to reduce thermal loading on the crosspoint switch.
 This reduced die temperature will increase the life of the crosspoint.
 The second advantage is enhanced ESD reliability.
 It is very difficult to build high speed devices that can withstand all possible ESD events.
 With external buffers the crosspoint switch is isolated from ESD events on the external system connectors.